 No contact order

-A court order that prohibits your partner or ex-partner from contacting you.
-The order may be a condition of release from custody before trial (bail).
-Or it may be a condition of probation.
+A court order that says your partner or ex-partner can't contact you.
+The order might be a condition of release from custody before trial (bail).
+Or it might be a condition of probation.

 It's a crime to break a no contact order.
 This includes all direct and indirect communication.
-Direct and indirect communication include texts, emails, voicemails, messages passed through friends or family, etc.
+Direct and indirect communication include texts, emails, voicemails, and messages passed through friends or family.

 An order a judge makes to protect you from your partner or ex-partner.
 It lists the conditions that your partner must follow.